Ohio GOP lieutenant governor faces political test over tweet

 But one day last September, it was going very badly.

-Husted, 53, was back in the Miami Valley, where he had spent decades as a college football star, business professional and state lawmaker, to kick off a campaign rally for then-President Donald Trump's reelection.
+Husted, 53, was back in southwest Ohio, where he had spent decades as a college football star, business professional and state lawmaker, to kick off a campaign rally for then-President Donald Trump's reelection.
 His joke was an attempt to promote mask-wearing.
 Not only did the crowd not laugh, they booed.

 “All right, I get it,” he finally said, awkwardly ending his joke about those forced to wear masks in grocery stores being able to "at least say that you're trying to save the country” by wearing a Trump 2020-themed face covering.
 Even though he was there to promote the work he and Republican Gov. Mike DeWine were doing to elect Trump, someone heckled: “Get off the stage.”